 The related XML Schemas are expected to be backward compatible within the same version.
 I.e., an eSM implementation that is able to process Settlement Matching documents in version 3, release 3 is also able to process version 3, release 2 and version 3, release 1 – but not, e.g., version 2, release 3.

-Extensions to the EFET XML Schema within the same version can only add optional elements or attributes or reduce the number of values in enumerations.
-Each EFET eSM Process implementation should therefore be able to process earlier releases within the same version.
+Extensions to the XML Schema within the same version can only add optional elements or attributes or reduce the number of values in enumerations.
+Each eSM implementation should therefore be able to process earlier releases within the same version.

 Should different versions be supported (since individual counterparties may update their systems at different times), dedicated implementations should handle version-specific eSM protocols.